 When your WordPress website has been hacked, replacing theme and plugins files with fresh copy is highly recommended.
 You won’t lose any data or website customization if you leave it to a professional’s hands.

-Remove malware from your website: You should always try to take the primary steps yourself but if you are not confident enough and want professional service, Solvewp.com is always ready to help immediately for a fair a price.
-You will always be charged lowest but will get friendly, one to one the best quality support with minimum 6 months of free of charge protection warranty.
+Remove malware from your website: You should always try to take the primary steps yourself, but if you are not confident enough and want professional service, Solvewp.com is always ready to help immediately for a fair a price.
+You will always be charged the lowest but will get friendly, one to one, the best quality support with a minimum of 6 months of free of charge cleanup warranty.